 Although the authors of [14]-[19] substantially reduced the training overhead, in these contributions perfect intra-cluster CSI was assumed, which is difficult to satisfy due to the following reasons.
 To estimate the intra-cluster CSI in time-division duplex (TDD) C-RANs, uplink training pilot sequences have to be sent from the UEs to the RRHs for channel estimation.
 A naive pilot allocation method is that all UEs are assigned mutually orthogonal pilot sequences.
-However, the number of pilots required increases linearly with the number of UEs, which is unaffordable for ultra-dense C-RANs, since they are usually deployed in hot spots for supporting a large number of users, as in conference halls, shopping malls, etc. A judicious remedy is to allow the UEs to reuse the same pilot sequence.
+However, the number of pilots required increases linearly with the number of UEs, which is unaffordable for ultra-dense C-RANs since they are usually deployed in hot spots with a large number of users, such as conference hall, shopping mall, etc. A judicious remedy is to allow the UEs to reuse the same pilot sequence.
 This will however impose pilot contamination, hence increasing the channel estimation errors.
 Therefore, it is imperative to design transmission schemes that are robust to channel estimation error.
-Robust transmission designs have hence received extensive interests [20]-[24].
+Robust transmission designs have hence received extensive interests [20]- [24].
 There is a specific common assumption in these contributions: the channel errors are assumed to lie in a bounded uncertainty region, and the robust transmission should be designed under the condition that for each channel error in this region, the quality of service (QoS) requirements for each UE should be satisfied.
-This kind of optimization problem is then transformed to a semi-definite programming (SDP) one with the aid of the S-lemma and the semi-definite relaxation (SDR) technique.
+This kind of optimization problem is then transformed to a semidefinite programming (SDP) one with the aid of the S-lemma and the semi-definite relaxation (SDR) technique.
 However, this assumption was too pessimistic.
 The transmission regime should be designed to be inherently robust to the practical channel estimation error sources, such as the pilot contamination and estimation noise.
 In our most recent work [25], we studied the joint pilot allocation and UE selection problem in order to minimize the total transmission power, while satisfying each UE's rate constraints and the fronthaul constraints.
 A novel pilot allocation based on graph theory and semi-definite relaxation was proposed for solving this problem.
 Another alternative optimization problem is the WSR maximization problem, where the weights can be used for controlling the fairness of UEs.
-However, in contrast to the power minimization problem, which can be transformed to a convex second-order cone programming (SOCP) or SDP problem, the WSR maximization problem is usually nonconvex, which is difficult to solve.
+However, in contrast to the power minimization problem, which can be transformed to a convex second-order cone programming (SOCP) or SDP problem, the WSR maximization problem is usually non-convex, which is difficult to solve.
 In this paper, we study the WSR maximization problem for the same scenario as in [25], where the joint effects of pilot contamination and incomplete inter-cluster CSI are taken into account.
-Another alternative network architecture similar to the ultra-dense C-RAN is the recent cell-free user-centric massive MIMO system [26], [27], where both the channel estimates and the beamforming vectors can be computed at a reduced fronthaul overhead.
-However, the proposed transmission schemes used in [26] and [27] are heuristic: the powers are allocated proportionally to the estimated channel gains for the single antenna case in [26] and channel inversion beamforming was adopted for the multiple-antenna case in [27], which yields inferior performance compared to the algorithm conceived in this paper.
-Additionally, the access points should be equipped with advanced computing functionalities to perform both channel estimation and beamforming weight computation, which is contrast to the low-complexity RRHs considered in ultra-dense C-RANs that are only responsible for low-complexity transmission/reception.
+Another alternative network architecture similar to the ultra-dense C-RAN is the recent cell-free user-centric massive MIMO system [26], [27], where both channel estimates and the beamforming vectors can be computed locally that incurs less fronthaul overhead.
+However, the proposed transmission schemes used in [26], [27] are heuristic: the power are allocated to be proportional to the estimated channel strengths for single antenna case in [26] and channel inversion beamforming was adopted for the multiple-antenna case in [27], which yields inferior performance compared with the algorithm designed in this paper.
+In addition, the access points should be equipped with some advanced computing functionalities to perform the channel estimation operation and beamforming computation, which is contrast to the low-complexity RRHs considered in ultra-dense C-RANs that are only responsible for simple transmission/reception.